William McGinnis: Research

 McGinnis studies the evolutionary changes in transcription factors by looking at the Hox genes.
 His main research has been in Drosophila, comparing Hox genes within that species with Hox genes in other species, to see they are conserved (kept intact) during evolution.
 He also studies how Hox transcription functions control morphogenesis, and how changes in the Hox proteins, cofactors, and DNA targets affect morphology.
 One long-term objective of the research in his lab is to understand the molecular interactions that underlie functional specificity in the Hox patterning system.

 McGinnis is notable for his co-discovery of homeobox, with Michael S. Levine.
 But importantly, for the discovery that Hox (homeobox) genes were found in vertebrates and a wide variety of animals, conserved, and were expressed in different regions of the vertebrate embryonic body axis, and that mammal Hox genes could function as anterior-posterior embryonic regulators of body axis specification, in flies as well as mammals.
 That is, Hox gene functions were similar in controlling body axis patterning in both flies and other more complicated animals, such as mammals.

-Publications

-McGinnis has published in Science, Oxford University Press, Nature, EMBO Journal, and The American Journal of Human Genetics.